-If your basement smells musty, something is holding moisture even if the space looks dry.
+If your basement smells musty and you are trying to figure out how to get rid of the musty smell out of your basement, something is holding moisture even if the space looks dry.
 That damp basement smell usually comes from mold, mildew, or stale air settling in low-ventilation areas.
-If you don’t address it, the lingering odor can spread through the house and even lead to mold growth.
+If you don’t address it, the lingering unpleasant odors can spread through the house and even lead to mold growth.

 But don’t worry!
-Following these ten simple, proven steps can get rid of the musty smell in the basement for good and prevent it from coming back.
+Following these ten simple, proven steps can help you get rid of the musty smell in basement for good and prevent it from coming back.

 Why Your Basement Smells Musty